pinot-contrib/pinot-docs/developers/advanced/advanced-pinot-setup.md

 During the segment generation process, Pinot checks to see if this is `true`.
 The setting is `false` by default.
 If true, Pinot creates an inverted index for the columns that you specify in the `invertedIndexColumns` list in the table configuration.
 If false, no inverted index is created.

-If you update this setting in your table configuration, you must [reload the table segment](../../basics/data-import/segment-reload.md) to apply the inverted incex to all existing segments.
+If you update this setting in your table configuration, you must [reload the table segment](../../basics/data-import/segment-reload.md) to apply the inverted index to all existing segments.

 You cannot apply an inverted index to a consuming or non-consuming segment.